 - a.
 When a designated holiday falls on a Sunday, the following Monday shall be deemed to be the holiday in lieu of the day observed. - b.
 When a designated holiday falls on a Saturday, the preceding Friday shall be deemed to be the holiday in lieu of the day observed. - c.
-Solely as regards Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Fourth of July, Veteran's Day, Cesar Chavez Day, and Juneteenth the actual date of such holidays shall be utilized in determining eligibility for holiday usage and/or holiday compensation, regardless of whether or not said holidays fall on Saturday or Sunday.
+For employees classified as Dispatch Supervisor, Community Service Officer Supervisor, or Marine Terminal Supervisor, solely as regards to Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Fourth of July, Veteran's Day, Cesar Chavez Day, and Juneteenth, the actual date of such holidays shall be utilized in determining eligibility for holiday usage and/or holiday compensation, regardless of whether or not said holidays fall on Saturday or Sunday.